-For his solo Project, he won the 2nd prize at the “Il Sole In Cantina Award 2016”.
-At the “Leiden Jazz Award 2017” he won the first prize with “Marco Apicella Trio” and at “Erasmus Jazz Price 2017” he was awarded the prize for the best soloist.
-In November 2017 he was invited to play at the international Choro Festival in New York City.
-In 2018 he had the pleasure to perform with the Bossa Legend Wanda Sa in Bimhuis, Amsterdam and later that year he won the "Keep an eye on Jazz - The Records" competition held at the Bimhuis Amsterdam with "Half Easy Trio".
+For his solo Project, he won the 2nd prize at the “Il Sole In Cantina Award”.
+At the “Leiden Jazz Award” he won the first prize with “Marco Apicella Trio” and at “Erasmus Jazz Price” he was awarded the prize for the best soloist.
+He was invited to play at the international Choro Festival in New York City and performed with the Bossa Legend Wanda Sa.
+With "Half Easy Trio" he won the "Keep an eye on Jazz - The Records" competition held at the Bimhuis in Amsterdam.
+Also he had the pleasure to perform with the great Franz von Chossy Trio during a Tour in Germany and he became a member of the band of Aynur Dogan with whom he is touring in Europe and Turkey.

 In November 2021 he released his debut solo-album 'Journey'.